joannecheng/joannecheng.github.io/_posts/2019-02-05-how-i-bullet-journal.markdown

 requires the writer to answer three questions: "what filled me with enthusiasm today?", "what drained me of energy today?", and "what did I learn about myself today?".
-This type of short, focused journaling has been helping me unpack my thoughts and emotions, and I plan to continue creating layouts and space each month for journaling exercises.
+This type of short, focused journaling has been helping me unpack my emotions without being too ramble-y, and I plan to continue creating layouts and space each month for journaling exercises.

 ## Benefits